richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

    - It can be enabled by setting the macro USE_ROOTCA
    - Advantage: prevent man-in-the-middle attacks
    - Disadvantage: enabling this adds 2kb memory footprint (for DEBUG mode).
-   - Note that this has been tested working on AWS Greengrass scenario.
-Not yet tested on AWS IoT scenario due to data memory issue.
+   - Note that this has been tested working on AWS Greengrass and AWS IoT brokers.
    - For production release, server certificate verification is a must.

 2. Elliptic Curve Cryptography (ECC) ciphersuite support and AES_GCM support